avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 OS Image for development with the following tidbits:

-* Kernel 4.4.y (with the best of both word, rockchip bsp kernel + kernel.org 4.4.y)
+* Kernel 4.4.y (with the best of both world, rockchip bsp kernel + kernel.org 4.4.y)
 * Gbps
 * Wifi
 * Bluetooth